Optimal control of a kinetic model describing social interactions on a graph: The control problem

-Before turning to the analysis of the aggregate quantities of the controlled model, we now justify the reason why it is more convenient to exert the proposed intra-node control instead of a global uniform control on the whole graph.
-When defining a global control, we aim at minimising the the global mean.
-In this case, the functional $\psi$ will be, then, dependent on the global mean, that is defined by
+\paragraph{Global control} Before turning to the analysis of the aggregate quantities of the optimal control model, we now justify the reason why it is more convenient to exert the proposed intra-node control instead of a global uniform control on the whole graph.
+When defining a global control, we aim at minimizing the the total weighted average (first moment), which is defined by